GhostGuy9/RoboCode/README.md

 # RoboCode
-Robocode was coded for SparkFun's RedBot robot for a school project at DVHS Antioch.
+RoboCode was coded for SparkFun's RedBot robot for a school project at DVHS Antioch.